Cutting taxes, regulations and Britain’s decarbonisation will cause plenty of pain and very little gain.

 George Osborne certainly does need “a blitz of autumnal activity” and a “drastic u-turn” as called for by Heath.
 But this should include further measures to use the low cost of government debt to boost infrastructure spending and policies to get work for the 885,000 people who’ve been unemployed for more than a year.

 Cutting taxes, regulations and Britain’s decarbonisation will cause plenty of pain and very little gain.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.